conallob/mcp-ssh-wingman/README.md

 The server exposes the following MCP tools:

 ### `read_terminal`
-Read the current terminal content from the tmux session.
+Read the current terminal content from the tmux/screen session.

 ```json
 {